SmartSwap: Swap-Based Memory Optimization for LLM Training under Varying Operator Sequences: Executor

-To address these issues, we design a custom \emph{recordStream} informed by our Simulator.
-As in \S\ref{sec.simulator.swap-out}, the Simulator tells us which compute operator is running when a swap-out completes, allowing us to determine safe release points precisely.
-In the same scenario as in Fig.~\ref{fig.basic_multi-stream}, with this information, we can determine that when the swap of T1 completes, operator OP2 is being executed on the compute stream.
-Consequently, as in Fig.~\ref{fig.custom_record_stream}, we can reclaim the corresponding memory block after dispatching OP2, allowing the memory block to be reused when dispatching OP3.
-Instead of host polling, we insert an event record/wait pair between the swap and compute streams to ensure precise reclamation and avoid memory conflicts.
-This method enables earlier memory reuse, shortens lifetimes, and eliminates host-bound performance bottlenecks without compromising correctness.
+To overcome these issues, we implement a custom \emph{recordStream} guided by our Simulator.
+As described in \S\ref{sec.simulator.swap-out}, the Simulator identifies the compute operator active when a swap-out finishes, giving us precise safe-release points.
+In the example in Fig.~\ref{fig.custom_rs}, it determines that OP2 is running when T1’s swap-out completes; thus we reclaim T1’s memory immediately after dispatching OP2 and allow reuse as early as OP3 (instead of waiting until OP7 as with the original \emph{recordStream}).
+This approach eliminates the need for host polling and avoids unnecessary delays in memory reuse.
+This design enables earlier memory reuse, shortens memory lifetimes, and removes host-bound overhead while maintaining correctness.